Lawrence-Evans/Lawrence-Evans/README.md

 ### Hi there 👋
 ![GitHub Views](https://komarev.com/ghpvc/?username=Lawrence-Evans)

-- 🌱 I’m currently learning Web Development with Node, Javascript, MongoDB, Python.
+- 🌱 I’m currently learning Web Development with HTML, CSS, Node, Javascript, MongoDB, Python.
 <!--

 Here are some ideas to get you started: